aryanpingle/Image-Shading-Python/README.md

 :----:|:------:
 Original Image|After Shading

 BAM!
 How cool is that?
-Since grey and black are pretty similar, the interpolation replaced both of them with orange-red, giving us that **sexy** background look.
+Since black and the blue NASA circle are pretty similar in darkness, the interpolation replaced both of them with orange-red, giving us that **sexy** background look.
 This result was so surprisingly impressive, that I actually used this as my desktop background XD

 # But Aryan, I don't know how to start?